 The client is one of the largest wireless voice, messaging, and data service carriers in the USA.

 The customer’s phones are now shipped with Akvelon software which reports service status and issues to servers.
-These servers are also running Akvelon-developed services, which processes the information received.
-When customers makes a call to customer support, the representative has a clear picture of what is happening on the device.
+These servers are also running Akvelon-developed services, which process the information received.
+When customers make a call to customer support, the representative has a clear picture of what is happening on the device.

 The Client can also pass control of the phone to the representative.
 This allows the representative to change the phone’s settings directly, thus shortening problem resolution time and making the process effortless for the customer.

 The Client’s engineering team now has a real-time dashboard, reflecting what major issues exist in the system, the percentage of customers affected, etc. This way, when something happens on the network, which affects customers locally or globally, the engineering team knows about it even before support calls come.

 To address the customer’s business requirements, Akvelon used an iterative, rapid-development process to design and engineer a Cloud-based data collection and storage application capable of collecting data from up to 11 million mobile devices each day and storing that data in a high-availability non-relational database.

 Upon initial release, the application was required to handle 500 transactions per second (TPS) with the capability to scale up to 1000 TPS.